cocoaaa/cocoaaa.github.io/content/articles/Home/home.md

 ---
 ## Research Statement
 ### Learning a generative model of multimodal representation
 In pursuit of this computational model of understanding and generating multimodal data, I am developing generative models with disentangled representation to jointly learn the analysis and synthesis processes of complex, high-dimensional data (eg. satellite images, knowledge bases) with compact and “meaningful” representations.
+I'm working with Prof. Wael Abd-Almageed at ISI's [VIMAL](https://vimal.isi.edu/), focusing on various types of generative models for this goal.
-My current project with  Prof.[Yao-Yi Chiang](https://spatial.usc.edu/team-view/yao-yi-chiang/) and Prof. [Craig Knoblock](https://usc-isi-i2.github.io/knoblock/) tackles this line of questions using geospatial data, and aims to learn spatial semantics from data that are collected from diverse sources (eg. satellites, Google Street Map, historical maps) and stored in diverse format (eg. images, graphs).
+My project with  Prof. [Yao-Yi Chiang](https://spatial.usc.edu/team-view/yao-yi-chiang/) and Prof. [Craig Knoblock](https://usc-isi-i2.github.io/knoblock/) tackles this line of questions using geospatial data, and aims to learn spatial semantics from data that are collected from diverse sources (eg. satellites, Google Street Map, historical maps) and stored in diverse format (eg. images, graphs).
 This work has potential applications such as global-scale urban environment analysis, automated map synthesis and systems for monitoring environmental changes.

 <!--- Read more about our maptile dataset [here](#).-->